Why Dani's Twins Documentary?

-Dani’s Twins documentary, currently in post-production, will provide a rare, intimate look into the topics of disability, pregnancy and adaptive parenthood, viewed through the lens of one woman’s personal journey.
+Dani’s Twins documentary provides a rare, intimate look into the topics of disability, pregnancy and adaptive parenthood, viewed through the lens of one woman’s personal journey.
 Within the context of this high-risk but joyful pregnancy and new parenthood adventure, the film’s thematic focus is on normalizing disability.

 Disability affects more than 1 billion people worldwide.
 Yet societal stigma and marginalization prevail.
 Propelled by ableism and fear, barriers to social acceptance result in ongoing discrimination, from the failure to facilitate physical access to societal projections of lesser value.
 People with disabilities are often treated like they’re invisible.
 Many don’t think they can have sex (or possibly enjoy it).

 Disability narratives tend to focus on medical issues and on “fixing” people, contributing further to the marginalization of people with disabilities.
 These social barriers and attitudes often shape the identity and inhibit the ability of people with disabilities to live and interact in the same way as able-bodied people.